Have you got a furnace repair problem in Fort Worth?

 Once you do know, stay on top of it.
 Nothing causes furnaces and heating system breakdowns more often than dirty filters.

 That’s because as they get dirty, it gets harder and harder for air to move through the filter.
-Your blower (the indoor part of a split system which circulates air through the ducts in your home) has to work harder to compensate.
+Your blower (the indoor part of a split system that circulates air through the ducts in your home) has to work harder to compensate.

 That leads eventually to cycling issues, overheating, and reduced efficiency.
 It also means that the air that does circulate won’t be filtered, which can be dangerous to inhabitants with asthma, allergies, or respiratory conditions.